Welcome to Seattle Homestead!

 - September 2012: Video Tour: Earthbag Update and More

-- December 2012: The Sunburst Front Gate Design
+- December 2012: The Sunburst Front Gate Design (This gate is completed as of fall 2014!)

 - Seattle Solar Installations – We sat down and did a 30 minute Q&A with Amy from West Seattle Natural Energy, complete with podcast and transcript.